simon-anders/htseq/doc/overview.rst

 * While the main purpose of HTSeq is to allow you to write your own analysis scripts, customized to your needs, there are also a couple of stand-alone scripts for common tasks that can be used without any Python knowledge.
-See the overview below for what is available.
+See the *Scripts* section in the overview below for what is available.

 ..